 - hallucinations or delusions

-- Activated charcoal may be given to the patient.
-This acts in the digestive tract to absorb the drug.
+- giving activated charcoal, which acts in the digestive tract to absorb the drug

-- Vomiting may be induced to remove the substance from the stomach.
+- inducing vomiting to remove the substance from the stomach

-The outlook for someone who has overdosed on drugs depends on the situation.
-It is easy to die from an overdose, but getting emergency medical attention immediately reduces the odds of dying.
+Talk to your doctor about all the ways you can help prevent a potential drug overdose.
+The outcome for someone who has overdosed on drugs depends on many things.
+It is easy to die from an overdose, but getting emergency medical attention immediately reduces the odds.
 Many people who overdose fully recover and have no ill health effects.
-Others may recover, but have organ damage as a result of the overdose.
-This can include damage to the kidneys or the liver.
+Others may recover but have organ damage as a result of the overdose.
+Rather than rolling the dice with treatment once an overdose has happened, you may find that overdose prevention is the safest answer.